 - Provide documentation of high school graduation, GED®, or the equivalent, as described earlier in this section. - Visit and tour the School. - Be interviewed by an Admissions Representative; - Complete an enrollment agreement and other required enrollment paperwork.
-Attend a financial aid interview and complete required financial aid paperwork; pay a registration fee of \$75. - Meet the state of Nevada immunization requirements for admissions, as described in ATI's Vaccination Policy later in this section. - Students applying to programs offering distance education classes will complete an Online Readiness Assessment and will receive the Distance Education System/Technology Requirements. - Take the Wonderlic Scholastic Level Exam (SLE) and achieve the minimum acceptable score of 13.
+Attend a financial aid interview and complete required financial aid paperwork; pay a registration fee of \$75. - Meet the state of Nevada immunization requirements for admissions, as described in ATI's Vaccination Policy later in this section. - Students applying to programs offering distance education classes will complete an Online Readiness Assessment and will receive the Distance Education System/Technology Requirements. - All applicants must take and pass either the Wonderlic Scholastic Level Exam (SLE) or the EduReady Admissions Assessment as an entrance exam.
+ATI, at its sole election and discretion, will assign each applicant one of these two exams.
+Minimum acceptable scores and other details are provided below:

+Wonderlic Scholastic Level Exam (SLE): The minimum acceptable score is minimum acceptable score of 13.
 If a minimum score is not achieved, three re-tests may be given within three months of the original test using an alternate test form.
 If a minimum score is not achieved within the maximum number of re-tests, prospective students must wait a year to attempt the Wonderlic Scholastic Level Exam (SLE) again.
-The Wonderlic requirement is waived for students possessing an Associate Degree or higher from an accredited U.S. school.
-Degrees from non-U.S. schools must accompanied by an evaluation from a third-party, professional document evaluation service that clearly identifies the document's equivalence to a U.S. credential and approved by the campus director.